cloudmesh/cloudmesh-openapi/paper/_index.md

 Cloudmesh [^1][^4] is a service that enables users to access multi-cloud environments easily.
-Cloudmesh is an evolution of previous tools that have been used by many of users.
+Cloudmesh is an evolution of previous tools that have been used by many users.
 Cloudmesh makes interacting with clouds easy by creating a service mashup to access common cloud services across numerous cloud platforms.
 Cloudmesh contains a sophisticated command shell, a database to store jason objects representing virtual machines, storage and a registry of REST services [^3].
-CLoudmesh has a sophisticated plugin concept that is easy to use and leveraged python namespaces while being able to integrate plugins form different source code directories [^2].
-Instalation of cloudmesh is available for macOS, Linux, Windows, and Rasbian [^5].
+Cloudmesh has a sophisticated plugin concept that is easy to use and leverages python namespaces while being able to integrate plugins from different source code directories [^2].
+Installation of Cloudmesh is available for macOS, Linux, Windows, and Rasbian [^5].

 ### 2.2 REST